 A short spear is thrown at a target.
 This can be done either at a standstill or in motion.

-A large stable base holds a t shaped arm that spins when hit.
+A large stable base holds a T-shaped arm that spins when hit.
 One arm holds a target and the other a counterweight.
-The objective is to ride past and hit the target with a long, blunt lance hard enough to get the arm spinning, to get out of the way before being hit by the counterweight.
+The objective is to ride past and hit the target with a long, blunt lance hard enough to get the arm spinning, and get out of the way before being hit by the counterweight.
 Most often scored based on the number of spins of the arm.

 A double quintain has two targets, allowing two riders to each approach their target from the opposite direction.
 The object is to see who hits the target (or who hits it first) with their lance.
 A good step in training for actual jousting (see below).

 A hoop is placed on a pole at a height of about 5'.
 The goal is to pass a stick (most often 3' long) through the hoop and catch it on the other side, without breaking gait or knocking the hoop off.